2017 Isuzu D-Max Review

-Most reviewers noticed the increase in torque right away, saying the D-MAX is capable both at highway speeds and when travelling through soft sand at low speeds.
+Most reviewers noticed the increase in torque right away, saying the D-MAX is capable both at highway speeds and when traveling through soft sand at low speeds.
 This isn’t a quiet engine by any means – almost universally, testers said it was truck-like and loud.

 The upgraded engine is teamed up with either an Isuzu-designed 6-speed manual (MVL-6N) or an optional Aisin 6-speed automatic “Rev-tronic” gearbox.
 The auto features sequential shift, brake shift lock and a fuel-saving locking torque converter on key gears.
-Reviewers labelled it “impressive” and “intuitive”.
+Reviewers labeled it “impressive” and “intuitive”.

 The D-MAX also features selectable 4-wheel drive, which can be engaged on the move at speeds of up to 100km/h, and a low-range transfer box.

 The optional auto box also features an uphill and downhill control system which holds gears longer on ascents and optimises engine braking when descending.

 To achieve an Eu5 emissions rating, the D-MAX features a larger exhaust gas recirculation valve (EGR) and a diesel particulate diffuser.
 The pistons, fuel injectors and fuel pump were all redesigned.

 Features and statistics